This article aims to offer practical information for international people working in France.

-- Salaries are often paid over 13 months and this will be confirmed in the convention collective (the collective bargaining agreement) that applies to each sector of activity.
+- Salaries are often paid over 13 months and this will be confirmed in the “convention collective” (Collective bargaining agreement covering 95% of all French employees even in non-unionised environments) that applies to each sector of activity.
 The idea of the 13th month was originally to pay your taxes.
-Since January 2019 taxes are deducted at source as in the UK.
-When you negotiate your salary, discuss your annual salary taking into account that each month you may normally get a 13th part, not a 12th.
+Since January 2019 taxes are deducted at source.
+When you negotiate your salary, discuss your annual salary taking into account that each month you may normally get paid a 13th part, not a 12th.
 The 13th month is “generally” paid half in June and the rest in January.
 The 13th month will likely disappear over time once PAYE culture is firmly entrenched.
 See Fiche de Paie : ce qui change avec le prélèvement à la source

 - French salary slips are long!
 Since January 2017 employers can send electronic pay slips.
 It won’t change the length of slips, but it does help dematerialisation!

-- If you have a CDD (a fixed-term contract) at the end of your contract you will have a legally binding bonus of 10% calculated on the totality of your earnings.
-If you are offered a permanent contract that you accept at the end of the contract, you lose your claim to the bonus (although in practise this can often be negotiated).
-CDDs cannot be in excess of 18 months and use of them has to be justified by the employer.
-Typical reasons are to cover maternity leave or a temporary increase in workload.
+- If you have a CDD (a fixed-term contract) at the end of your contract you will have a legally binding bonus of 10% calculated on your total earnings.
+If you are offered a permanent contract that you accept at the end of the CDD contract, you lose your claim to the bonus (although in practise this can often be negotiated).
+CDDs cannot be in excess of 18 months and use of them has to be justified, typical reasons are maternity leave cover or a temporary increase in workload.

-- Without a permanent contract (CDI), finding accommodation in Paris can be a headache!
-Happily, there are sites like AirBnB, pages on FB, … which can help you find temporary accommodation whilst stabilising your professional situation.
-In Paris, guarantees are very often required for rented accommodation (normally from third parties).
+- Without a permanent contract (CDI), finding accommodation in larger cities can often be a headache!
+Happily, there are internet sites which can help you find temporary accommodation whilst stabilising your professional situation.
+Guarantees are very often required for rented accommodation (normally from third parties).
 The idea being that if you do not pay your rent, your third party will pay it for you.

-- Unemployment – As a recruiter, I can say that most bilingual people are highly employable and there will be little chance that you will be unemployed!
-However, if, for whatever reason, you find yourself between two jobs, benefits are very generous in France.
+- Unemployment – most bilingual people are highly employable!
+However, if you find yourself between two jobs, French benefits are very generous.
 The amount you will receive depends on your situation but it’s “about” 70% of your last salary for a maximum of 2 years.
-You must have worked full-time in France for 6 months before you are eligible for unemployment benefit.
-For more information, click on this link and the one in ‘unemployment’.
+Calculate your Unemployment Indemnity You must have worked full-time in France for 6 months before you are eligible for unemployment benefit.

-- In France the 35-hour week means that if you work more hours per week you get extra days off to recuperate (réduction du temps de travail commonly known as“RTT”).
-It depends on what has been negotiated for your sector of activity and this information is in the convention collective (collective bargaining agreement for your sector), but in general you can add 10 or so days to your holidays.
-A 39 hour week will generally give rise to an extra days holiday per month on top of your annual 30 days!
+- The 35-hour week doesn’t mean you can’t work more than 35 hours per week!
+It means that if you work more hours per week you get extra days off to recuperate (réduction du temps de travail commonly “RTT”).
+How many RTTs you are entitled to depends on what was negotiated in the collective bargaining agreement applying to your sector of activity.
+As an example 39 hour week will ‘generally’ give rise to an extra days holiday per month on top of your annual 30 days!

-- There are 11 bank holidays in France per year (dates vary according to the region).
+- There are 11 bank holidays per year (dates vary according to the region).
 If they fall on a weekend, you will not recuperate them.
 Very often if they fall on a Thursday, for example, employees will faire le pont (meaning “make a bridge”) resulting in a long weekend.
-There are 9 bank holidays in UK (dates vary according to whether you are in Scotland, Wales or NI).
-The common bank holiday dates between France and the UK are the 1st January, Easter Monday, 1st May and the 25 December.
-Boxing Day does not exist in France.

 - During holiday periods don’t expect lots of professional activity between the 14 July and beginning September (when children return to school=la rentrée).
 Generally holidays are taken either in July or August and children’s summer break is 2 months (July and August).
 Many companies close between the 1st and the 15th August.
 There is also less activity during the Christmas and Easter periods.

-- Whilst more and more Parisians eat a sandwich at their desk, lunch hour still has its importance.
-You have perhaps been lucky enough in the UK to work for a company with a canteen or offering luncheon vouchers!
-In France, although it is not obligatory, most companies offer luncheon vouchers and 50% or 60% of their face value is paid for by the company, you pay the difference.
+- Lunch hour still has its importance.
+Although it is not obligatory, most companies offer luncheon vouchers and 50% or 60% of their face value is paid for by the company, you pay the difference.
 They can have a value of up to 19€.
 If your company has a cantine, they may well not provide luncheon vouchers (it’s “generally” one or the other).
-This encourages the wonderful French tradition of lunch in bistros and restaurants close to offices.
-Lots of employees in London have a drink after work with their colleagues.
-In Paris, this is much rarer.
-If you are very social, you may find this aspect of office life difficult, but think of all those mouth-watering lunches!
+This encourages the wonderful French tradition of lunch in bistros and restaurants.

 - Since January 2018 employers are obliged to offer health insurance (mutuelle) to their personnel.
 When you leave a company if you want to keep the same mutuelle you can take it with you in most cases (portabilité mutuelle).
 If you are married or similar and covered by your partners health insurance, you are not obliged to accept the health insurance from your employer.
 Some employers pay a part of your mutuelle, generally 50-60% and some even pay it 100%.
 Health insurance coverage is generally excellent and includes teeth and glasses.
 If you are affiliated to the French social security system, you pay at the doctors, however, about 70% of this will be reimbursed to you and the mutuelle is for the remaining amount.
-Health insurance in France does not work the same way as in the UK.
-It is a whole other topic, but as an aside in France you can chose your own doctor and go direct to specialists.
+You can chose your own doctor and go direct to specialists.
 If you have certain illnesses all medical expenses relating to it are free, regardless of whether you have insurance or not see Prise en charge d’une affection longue durée.
 Since 1 January 2016 there is PUMA (la protection universelle maladie), it is open to anyone who lives and works in France regularly.

-- Since January 2017 French employees have the right to disconnect droit à la déconnexion (the right to not consult their mobile phones and emails during evenings/weekends…).
+- The right to disconnect!
+Since January 2017 French employees have the right to disconnect droit à la déconnexion (the right to not consult their mobile phones and emails during evenings/weekends…).

 - Since January 2018 employees are able to telework (Le teletravail – Fiche Technique) by right.
-If the employer objects, he must justify his refusal.
+An employer who objects, must justify his refusal.

 - In France, there are 4 types of workers (we will discuss 2 types, covering the situation of the majority), employees et cadres.
 Cadre status is normally reserved for managers upwards.
 Below, there are some general differences: